pkiscape/ultimatecsr/README.md

 # Ultimate CSR
-Ultimate CSR is a CLI tool that allows you to define many subjects and v3 extensions for your CSR
+Ultimate CSR is a CLI tool that allows you to define subjects and v3 extensions for your CSR

 ```
 usage: ultimatecsr.py -p PRIVATEKEY -o FILENAME